sudface/vb.net/README.md

  - Visual Studio

 # Organization
-<br>Each folder is numbered in recommended order of viewing.
+Each folder is numbered in recommended order of viewing.
 <br>Each folder will introduce a new concept
 <br>Each concept will be explained in the code.
 <br>